-UNEEGTM EpiSight performs automated analysis on the EEG data and shows the EEG in parallel.
+UNEEGTM EpiSight Analyzer performs automated analysis on the EEG data and shows the EEG in parallel.
 This includes a seizure detection and classification of epochs related to patterns defined in the ACNS's Standardized Critical Care EEG Terminology.
-In addition, it shows aEEG, the background frequency and a spectrogram.
-It provides a condensed graphical representation that helps to assess the important information about the state of your patient's brain.
-UNEEG EpiSight includes several parts and traces that will be described in the following.
+In addition, it shows amplitude-integrated EEG (aEEG), the background frequency and a spectrogram.
+It provides a condensed graphical representation that helps to assess important information about the state of your patient's brain.
+The EEG-viewer consists of a global timeline, several trending traces, spectrogram traces, the raw EEG traces and a marker list.